Julia Louis-Dreyfus makes Emmy history

 Other nominees included: Pamela Adlon ("Better Things"), Jane Fonda ("Grace and Frankie"), Allison Janney ("Mom"), Ellie Kemper ("Unbreakable Kimmy Schmidt"), Tracee Ellis Ross ("black-ish"), and Lily Tomlin ("Grace and Frankie")

-This is Louis-Dreyfus's seventh win in the category (also a record) and her sixth consecutive win in the category.
+This is Louis-Dreyfus's seventh win in the category and her eighth Primetime Emmy overall.
+She previously won for "The New Adventures of Old Christine" and in the supporting actress in a comedy category for "Seinfeld."

 HBO announced earlier this month that Season 7 of "Veep," set to air in 2018, will be the show's last.